Sexual Difficulties

 • hormone problems

 When a physical exam and laboratory analysis appear normal, the search for other possible causes should continue.
-Autonomic neuropathy, a nerve condition that may occur in people with HIV and often remains undiagnosed, has been found to cause impotence in some men with HIV.
-Nutrient therapies for peripheral neuropathy (see the section on Nerve Pain and Numbness) may help some people.
+Autonomic neuropathy, a nerve condition that may occur in people living with HIV and often remains undiagnosed, has been found to cause erectile dysfunction.
+Nutrient therapies for peripheral neuropathy may help some people.

-Not only is it important to find solutions for sexual difficulties, but some can indicate conditions that are very important to address for overall health, such as diabetes, heart disease or thyroid gland disease.
+Not only is it important to find solutions, but some sexual difficulties can indicate health conditions such as diabetes, cardiovascular disease or thyroid gland disease.
 If your sexual difficulties persist, a consultation with a urologist, gynecologist or sexologist could be in order.

 Hormone deficiencies

-Testosterone deficiency can contribute to loss of sexual interest in both men and women.
-In men, it can lead to decreased ability to function (impotence), a loss of muscle mass and overall body cell mass, as well as to fatigue, lack of energy and depression.
-While testosterone levels drop naturally with age, a deficiency can happen at any time for HIV-positive cisgender men (non-transgender men).
+Testosterone deficiency can contribute to loss of sexual interest.
+It can also lead to erectile dysfunction, a loss of muscle mass and overall body cell mass, as well as to fatigue, lack of energy and depression.
+While testosterone levels drop naturally with age, a deficiency can happen at any time for people living with HIV.
 An evaluation of your testosterone level is important if you are experiencing a decline in sexual interest, erection difficulties, or inability to reach orgasm.

 Appropriate hormone replacement can return testosterone levels to normal and reverse sexual problems when testosterone deficiency is the underlying cause.
 At the same time, restoring normal testosterone levels can help to reverse or prevent other serious problems related to a deficiency.
-Testosterone gels, creams or patches are preferable to injections because injections can shut down your own remaining testosterone production and can actually cause sexual problems.
+Testosterone gels, creams or patches are preferable to injections.
+This is because injections can shut down your own testosterone production and can actually cause sexual problems.

-Menopause may start earlier, so it may be worth testing levels of estrogen and progesterone in cisgender women.
+Menopause may start earlier, so it may be worth testing levels of estrogen and progesterone in cis women and trans men who are not on gender-affirming hormone therapy.
 Deficiencies can contribute to sexual arousal disorder, vaginal wall thinning and dryness, the combination of which can cause difficulty with intercourse and reduced pleasure.
-Based on your test results, you should discuss with your doctor whether hormone replacement therapy to reverse your symptoms is appropriate.
-For more information, see the section on Menstrual Changes.
+Based on your test results, you should discuss with your healthcare provider whether hormone replacement therapy to reverse your symptoms is appropriate.

 Antidepressant and sleep medications

 Stress, anxiety and depression are frequently accompanied by sexual problems.
-Some people find the emotional impacts of living with HIV can affect their sexual function.
-These issues should be treated through effective counselling and medications as needed.
+Some people find that the emotional impacts of living with HIV can affect their sexual function.
+These issues should be treated through effective counselling and medication as needed.

 However, if you are taking medications for depression or chronic anxiety and you develop sexual problems, your medication may be the cause.
-On the other hand, the antidepressant Wellbutrin (bupropion) can increase sexual desire and function, including ability to reach orgasm in both men and women.
-Discuss this with your doctor.
-Check the section Emotional Wellness for more information about possible causes and treatment options for depression.
+On the other hand, the antidepressant Wellbutrin (bupropion) can increase sexual desire and function, including ability to reach orgasm.
+The antidepressant Trintellix (vortioxetine) may be less associated with erectile dysfunction than other antidepressants.
+Discuss these and other options with your healthcare provider and pharmacist.

 Sleep medications can also be a problem; they diminish sexual desire significantly in some people.
-Since many different medications and natural alternatives are available to help with sleeping disorders, many people are able to find an effective substitute.
-For a full discussion of these possibilities, see the section on Sleep Problems.
+Since many medications and natural alternatives are available to help with sleeping disorders, many people are able to find an effective substitute.

 Lifestyle changes

-Some common sense recommendations to improve your sexual health include:
+Some recommendations to improve your sexual health include:

-• Get enough rest; 7.5 to nine hours is enough for most people.
+• Get enough rest; seven to nine hours is enough for most people

-• Avoid using street drugs or party drugs that diminish your sex drive.
+• Avoid using club or party drugs that diminish your sex drive

 Drugs to treat impotence

-People should use Viagra, Cialis or Levitra only after consulting with their doctor, who can identify possible health issues and potential drug interactions.
-Erectile dysfunction drugs bought without a prescription — often from friends, the Internet or other sources — can be counterfeit and contain ingredients that could be harmful or interact with HIV medications.
+People should only use Viagra, Cialis or Levitra after consulting with their healthcare provider, who can identify possible health issues and potential drug interactions.
+Erectile dysfunction drugs bought without a prescription — often from friends, online or other sources — can be counterfeit and might contain ingredients that are harmful or interact with HIV medications.
+Always talk to your pharmacist before taking a new medicine.